giuliatondin/weather-app/README.md

 <img src="weather-app-banner.png" alt="Banner do repositório">

-> A weather aplication consuming Open Weather Map API with React.
+> A weather application consuming Open Weather Map API with React.
 The app presents the current weather and forecast data for any location.

 ## 🚀 Code and tools
 The following tools were used to build this project: